awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/api-reference.md

       "members":{
         "Message":{"shape":"String"}
       },
-      "documentation":"&lt;p>This exception is thrown when the specified value for maximum number of results to be returned is not valid.&lt;/p>", "exception":true
+      "documentation":"<p>This exception is thrown when the specified value for maximum number of results to be returned is not valid.</p>", "exception":true
     },
     "InvalidNextTokenException":{